-- A. The pre-application will be a permanent file; - B. Pre-Applications will be randomly assigned a lottery number and placed on the HCV waiting list in sequential order based on the assigned lottery number.
+- A. The pre-application will be a permanent file; - B. Pre-Applications assigned a lottery number will be placed on the HCV waiting list in sequential order based on the assigned lottery number.
 The HCV waiting list will then be sorted by preference.
 MDHA will not send a written confirmation notice to those placed on the HCV waiting list.